xgschwi/CS3060HW/hw6/readme.md

 The total number of scripts is: 2
 The total amount of images is: 172
-The number of pages with more than two images are: 1 The execution time of using a sequential collection was about: 3 seconds The execution time of using a parallel collection was about: 0 seconds The time saved with the parallel collection was about: 2
+The number of pages with more than two images are: 1 The execution time of using a sequential collection was about: 4 seconds The execution time of using a parallel collection was about: 0 seconds The time saved with the parallel collection was about: 3 seconds